 Preparation and use

 Preparing mochi is a laborious process.
 Polished glutinous rice is collected and cleaned overnight.
 Then, the rice is steamed, mashed, and pounded using wooden mallets in a mortar.
 The pounding process usually involves the work of two people, one who pounds it and the second person who wets and turns it in between.
 A steady rhythm is required or else the workers might end up injuring each other.
-Once the mochi has become sticky enough, it is cut into the desired shape.
+Once it has become sticky enough, it is cut into the desired shape.